COOL-cohort/COOL-site/blog/2022-1-21-the-applications-of-COOL-with-AI/index.md

 ## Conclusion

-In a word, COOL is an efficient cohort OLAP system specialized for cohort analysis with extremely low latency.
-Cohort analysis with COOL can be applied to any situation where the property of the cohort is useful to individuals and it will do good to the tasks.
-So why not take a look at what COOL can do for your mission?
+Cohort analysis is a very effective method on top of individual analysis.
+Combining cohort analysis with AI will provide us with a brand new view to find more features of different cohorts.
+If you want to dip more into your data, have a try with COOL.
+The results may surprise you.